 Mason wasn’t alone in his concerns.
 Many states, including Massachusetts, New York, and Virginia, were skeptical that the new Constitution didn’t guarantee individual rights.
 Outright brawls broke out in the Massachusetts General Court over their omission.
 Across the states, there was mob violence in New York, contentious newspaper editorials, emotional speeches, and secretaries skewing their minutes against ratification because of their omission.
 Eventually, all the states grudgingly ratified but hoped that individual protections or guarantees similar to those found in the English Bill of Rights would be added later.
 George Washington wrote to Marquis de Lafayette in 1788 that Massachusetts adopted the Constitution “in toto,” but recommended a “number of specific alterations and quieting explanations.”

 James Madison (initially skeptical about adding any such provisions) wanted to implement these “additional guards of liberty” in the text of the Constitution, but Congress decided instead to add them as amendments.
 They whittled down Madison’s original seventeen ideas to twelve, of which ten actually passed as amendments in 1791.
 At the time, people were most concerned that national Congress would not have the power to tax unless states failed to pay what they owed; the text of the Constitution granted Congress the important power to levy taxes in Article I, Sections 8-9.
 Such an amendment wasn’t included and in 1913 the 16th Amendment did the opposite, allowing for a national income tax.
 Some critics feared those amendments that were added didn’t amount to more than a “pinch of snuff.”
 Later, this “snuff” became known as the Bill of Rights, though it took awhile for that term to catch on.
 It’s interesting that they didn’t garner much attention in the country’s early history because, for many Americans now, the Bill of Rights is the most important part of the Constitution and are what people mean when they talk about their “Constitutional rights.”
 The right to bear arms in the Second Amendment, for instance, is part of the Bill of Rights.
-At the time, prior to the Fourteenth Amendment, the Bill of Rights only applied to the national government, not the states.
+At the time, prior to the Fourteenth Amendment, the Bill of Rights applied only against the national government, not the states.
 The big story then was the strengthening of the national government, not the limitations put on it.
 The Pennsylvania Gazette wrote: “The year 1776 is celebrated for a revolution in favor of Liberty.
 The year 1787, it is expected, will be celebrated with equal joy, for a revolution in favor of Government” (9/5/1787).
 The amendments now known as the Bill of Rights weren’t added until a few years after the Convention and, contrary to popular notion, Anti-Federalists didn’t demand them outright as a price for ratification (North Carolina signed twelfth in 1789, and Rhode Island held out until 1790).

 Why did Madison oppose listing the “additional guards of liberty” at first?
 He argued that listing rights might imply a lack of protection from the government for things that weren’t listed and that wasn’t how the Constitution was intended to be read.
 This is an important distinction and makes sense if you take a moment to consider it.
 Alexander Hamilton argued the same in Federalist No. 84, asking “Why declare that things shall not be done which there is no power to do?”
 To take guns as an example: why protect the right to own a gun when the text of the Constitution doesn’t give the national government the right to regulate guns in the first place?
 If the national government can only do what’s expressly enumerated in the text, there is no need to add any further guarantees and, moreover, doing so implies that the government can do what’s not prohibited in the special list of prohibitions.
 Thomas Jefferson and others with anti-Federalist leanings didn’t buy this reasoning.
 Jefferson implored Madison to add such guarantees anyway against government overreach just to be safe, channeling his inner architect to argue that “a brace can often keep up a building that would otherwise have fallen.”
 (Jefferson to Madison, 3.15.1789) Madison consulted Jefferson throughout the process of amendment-writing even though he had to correspond across the Atlantic since his fellow Virginian was serving as Minister to France.